jprivet-dev/jprivet-dev/README.md

 ## EXPERIMENTAL AREA!

-> Be careful with this projects that I share because I am in a phase of great uncertainty and doubt about the path to follow.
+> Be careful with these projects.
+They work but I am still in a phase of uncertainty and doubt about the path to follow.
 Which patterns to apply?
 Which architecture to build?
 Which best practices to follow?
 And many other questions to which I try to find satisfactory answers.

 #### Three.js